ejovo13/fmdt_python_clean/docs/tutorials/2_Load_Tracked_Objects.md

 ### Conclusion

-This tutorial taught you how to load, filter, and examine the list of objects that are detected by `fmdt-detect` (and stored in the `trk_out_path` file).
+This tutorial taught you how to load, filter, and examine the list of objects that are detected by `fmdt-detect` (and stored in the `trk_path` file).
 We will use this tracking list often when evaluating the performance of `fmdt-detect` with our database of videos.
 Keep following along to [the next section](3_Playing_with_args.md) to learn how to play around with different argument combinations or read up on the `DetectionResult` class [here](../reference/res.md)